Guatemala adds 176 new cases of COVID-19 and toughens curfew

 Giammattei explained this Thursday that local markets and supermarkets may only open Monday, Wednesday and Thursday, so that Guatemalans can make their essential purchases.

-The president also pointed out that tightening confinement measures was a “difficult decision”, especially closing the country from Thursday to Monday.
+The governor also pointed out that tightening confinement measures was a “difficult decision”, especially closing the country from Thursday to Monday.

-“Without health, life is not possible and the economy is not possible.
-I hope everyone agrees with me,” said Giammattei.
+“Without health, life is not possible and economy is not possible.
+I hope everyone agrees with me, “said Giammattei.

 Guatemala broke the barrier of one hundred daily coronavirus infections with 143 new cases on Wednesday, so the 176 new cases this Thursday means a new daily brand of people with the condition.